eikowagenknecht/lootscraper/README.md

 - [x] Store parsed and interpreted text
 - [x] Incrementally update the database and ATOM feed with only new offers
 - [x] Upload results with FTP
+- [x] Add links to the claim page in the feed
 - [ ] Add tests
 - [ ] Make the script run on a daily basis within the Docker container
 - [ ] Dynamically generate ATOM feeds split by source and type (e.g. only amazon ingame loot) in addition to the full feed
-- [ ] Add links to the claim page in the feed
 - [ ] Notify by mail when something goes wrong (e.g. a source cannot be scraped)
 - [ ] Better support of timezones
 - [ ] Support multiple languages (at least EN and DE)
+- [ ] Support start and end dates of offers

 ### Advanced features